-Kroger’s Atlanta Division united associates, community partners and volunteers Oct.
-16 for its Community Million Meal Pack, a large-scale hunger relief initiative that provided one million meals to families in need.
+Kroger’s Atlanta Division united employees, community partners and volunteers Oct.
+16 for its Community Million Meal Pack, a large-scale hunger-relief initiative that provided one million meals to families.

-“We did it!” said Victor Smith, president of Kroger’s Atlanta Division.
+“We did it!” said Victor Smith, division president.
 “Families facing food insecurity during these uncertain times will know our communities care and stand ready to help.”

 “Our communities always step up to help others in times of need.
 We’re profoundly grateful for everyone’s commitment, dedication and enthusiasm,” Smith said.

-Meals from the hunger relief event will support food banks and local partners, including:
+Meals will support food banks and local partners, including:

 - Atlanta Community Food Bank